Notenoughmail/notenoughmail.github.io/configjs/1.20.1/index.md

 ## Events

-ConfigJS adds three startup events, `ConfigsEvent.common`, `ConfigsEvent.server`, and `ConfigsEvent.client` they define a config of the associated type and the same methods
+ConfigJS adds three startup events, `ConfigsEvent.common`, `ConfigsEvent.server`, and `ConfigsEvent.client` they define a config of the associated type and have the same methods as each other

 ```ts
 declare class ConfigEventJS {